bergesinstitute/graf-method/book-3-unit-7.md

 # Expresiones con tener

+## Las expresiones

 En español, usamos muchas expresiones con el verbo *tener.*

-In Spanish, we use many expressions with the verb *tener.*
+💂 In Spanish, we use many expressions with the verb *tener.*

     Tener hambre - to be hungry (lit. to have hunger)